nvtnhan/Fundamental-ML/README.md

 | MLP | Original | 0.38 | 0.41 | 0.38 | 0.41 | 0.38 | 0.41 | 0.41 |
 | MLP | PCA transformed | 0.41 | 0.39 | 0.41 | 0.39 | 0.41 | 0.39 | 0.41 |

+## 📑 General Observations on PCA's Impact on Model Performance

+From the results of the models trained on the Original data and PCA-transformed data, we can make the following general observations about the effect of PCA on model performance:

+- Logistic Regression: Dimensionality reduction using PCA does not significantly change the overall performance of the model, while helping to reduce model training time.
+However, it can reduce the model's performance for certain classes.
+- Naive Bayes: The model trained with PCA data shows improved accuracy, precision, recall, and F1-score, indicating better performance after dimensionality reduction.
+- Random Forest: The model's performance does not change when using PCA.
+This indicates that the principal components have retained sufficient information for the model to perform equivalently to using the original data.
+This typically occurs when the original data has many redundant dimensions, and PCA can remove less informative dimensions without affecting the model's performance.
+- MLP: The model trained on the original data performs slightly better than the model trained on PCA data.
+The performance difference between the two models is insignificant.
+Dimensionality reduction using PCA does not significantly reduce the model's performance; however, in this case, it helps reduce model training time.

+## 📝 Classification Performance

+Based on models' results with PCA transformed data, we obtain:

+**Model Performance Analysis**

+* **Random Forest:** Clearly emerges as the best-performing model based on all metrics except for macro-averaged precision.
+Its accuracy (0.48) is notably higher than other models.
+It also strikes a good balance between precision and recall, as evidenced by its F1-scores.

+* **MLP:** Performs reasonably well, particularly on the macro-averaged metrics.
+This suggests it's less biased towards the majority class compared to other models.

+* **Logistic Regression and Naive Bayes:** Both models struggle with the task, exhibiting lower accuracy and generally weaker performance across other metrics.

+**Emotion Category Performance**

+Let's focus on the Random Forest model (the best performer) and analyze its strengths and weaknesses per emotion category:

+* **Most Accurate:**
+Category 3 (Happiness): The model achieves the highest recall (0.79) and F1-score (0.60), indicating it's very good at correctly identifying instances of happiness and not missing many true positive cases.
+* **Most Errors:**
+Category 0 (Angry) and Category 2 (Fear): The model exhibits the lowest precision and recall values for these emotions.
+This means it struggles to distinguish these emotions from others and often misclassifies them.

+**Why Random Forest Performs Best**

+Random Forest models are inherently good at handling complex classification tasks due to several reasons:

+* **Ensemble Learning:** They combine the predictions of multiple decision trees, reducing overfitting and improving generalization.
+* **Feature Importance:** They can identify the most important features for classification, potentially revealing insights about the data.
+* **Robustness to Noise:** They are less sensitive to outliers and noisy data compared to some other algorithms.

 ## 📦 Project Structure